mtaciano/cmc/README.md

 ## Contribuição

-Atualmente o repositório não está aberto para contribuições.
+Caso ache bugs, use a aba de _issues_ para relatá-los.

 ## Licença

-Atualmente não há licença para o projeto.
+A licença usada para o compilador é a licença permissiva MIT.